THEBEST7192/spotify-tierlist/README.md

 The scope is handled in the [SpotifyAuth.js](src/utils/SpotifyAuth.js) file in the `getSpotifyAuthURL` function.

-4. Build and start the production server:
+4. Build and serve the app:
 ```bash
 npm run build
 serve -s build